 Once medical treatment has been received it is imperative that you document the events leading up to the neck injury, what happened, when it happened and who was involved.
 This detailed information, together with your medical records, will allow a personal injury solicitor to consider your case.
 If possible, photographic and any witness statements should also be included in your report to give a broad picture of what happened.
 Should you contact us about your neck injury and our personal injury solicitors conclude you do have a compensation claim for neck injury you will be offered a No Win No Fee arrangement.

-Lodging A Neck Injury Claim
+Lodging A Neck Injury Compensation Claim

-When lodging a neck injury claim for compensation the defendant must be informed of the legal action and the basis upon which it is being pursued.
+When lodging a neck injury compensation claim the defendant must be informed of the legal action and the basis upon which it is being pursued.
 This will give the defendant the opportunity to review the evidence and in many cases, where negligence is obvious, an out-of-court settlement may be proposed.
 This will essentially mean legal representatives for both parties discussing the implications of the neck injury in detail and attempting to agree a compensation award.
 This is probably the preferred route for both defendant and claimant because it will reduce legal costs for the defendant and bring to a close what may well be a very difficult period for the claimant.

 There will be occasions where liability in a neck injury claim is disputed, or there may be more than one party potentially liable, with a court case the possible route.
 It is worth noting that in the event that more than one party may be partially liable for the neck injury, and potential compensation, it is still possible to lodge a claim.
 It will then be up to the parties involved and the courts to address the issue of shared liability for the neck injury claim and any resulting compensation award.